Dr. Muriel Moser-Gerber

 International conference (20 to 22 March 2015, Frankfurt am Main) on the presence of the emperor in Rome in Late Antiquity.
 For more information on the conference, please click here.
 The papers are now published in Antiquité Tardive 25.

 Frauen in der Politischen Öffentlichkeit.
-Damals und Heute“, 12 February 2021
+Damals und Heute“

-I co-organized an online discussion by the Johanna Quandt Young Academy and the Cornelia Goethe Centrums der Goethe Universität Frankfurt on the question of the treatment of women in the public domain in ancient and modern societies.
-An overview of the programme and a recording of the event can be found here.
+On 12 February 2021 I co-organized an online discussion by the Johanna Quandt Young Academy and the Cornelia Goethe Centrums der Goethe Universität Frankfurt on the question of the treatment of women in the public domain in ancient and modern societies.